mattiasaksli/computer-graphics-2020/README.md

 Created with C++ (OpenGL) or JavaScript (three.js).

-You can either build the C++ projects yourself, or run the .exe file in the ```/bin``` folder (Windows only).
+For the C++ projects, you can build the project using CodeBlocks and run it.
 For the JavaScript projects, just open the index.html file in a web-browser.

 The following links lead to the more interesting projects in this repository.